Symposium: Situating the Residential Projects of the Olmsted Firm

-In October 2022, Planting Fields Foundation will hold a major two-day symposium bringing together experts in the fields of landscape architecture history and practice to examine the residential projects of the Olmsted firm, spanning from 1857-1979.
-Hosted at Planting Fields, an intact Olmsted Brothers-designed 409-acre estate thirty miles east of Manhattan, this multi-day convening will feature scholarly presentations, lively panel conversations, as well as visits to other Olmsted firm-designed properties nearby on Long Island that remain in private hands and are rarely, if ever, accessible to the public.
-The symposium will focus specifically on the impact of the Olmsted firm on residential landscape design, considering patronage, taste-making, and place-making for a private context; American landscapes and their evocation of European precedents; issues of sustainability in the preservation and restoration of historic designed landscapes; theoretical methodologies and decision-making models for studying and sustaining historic landscapes, among other topics.
-Confirmed speakers and participants include:
+Hosted at Planting Fields Arboretum State Historic Park in Oyster Bay, New York, this major two-day symposium brings together experts in the fields of landscape architecture history and practice to examine the residential projects of the Olmsted firm, spanning from 1857 to 1979.
+Organized and hosted by Planting Fields Foundation, in conjunction with the National Association for Olmsted Parks (NAOP) and the Frederick Law Olmsted National Historic Site, this multi-day convening focuses on the impact of the Olmsted firm on residential landscape design, considering patronage, taste-making, and place-making for a private context; American landscapes and issues of race; methods of sustainability in the preservation and restoration of historic designed landscapes; and decision-making models for studying and sustaining historic design landscapes, among other topics.

 Speakers include John Dixon Hunt, Laurie Olin, Charles Birnbaum, Arleyn Levee, Patricia O’Donnell, Witold Rybczynski, and Sara Zewde, as well as scholars selected from our Call for Papers, including Roger J. Crum, Mark R. Eischeid, Pamela Hartford, Jean-Luc Howell, and Christine O’Hara.

 With a separate reception the evening before and public programming on the days following, this will be a week of scholarship, community, and programming that will celebrate the Olmsted legacy, new and significant scholarship, and the central contributions made by the Olmsted Brothers firm a century ago, which continue to shape Planting Fields today.